LuisAlejandro/agoras/USAGE.rst

 .. _How to get credentials for Facebook: docs/credentials/facebook.rst
 .. _How to get credentials for Instagram: docs/credentials/instagram.rst
 .. _How to get credentials for LinkedIn: docs/credentials/linkedin.rst
+.. _How to get credentials for Google spreadsheets: docs/credentials/google.rst

 - `How to get credentials for Twitter`_
 - `How to get credentials for Facebook`_
 - `How to get credentials for Instagram`_
 - `How to get credentials for LinkedIn`_
+- `How to get credentials for Google spreadsheets`_